-The Google Search Console is a free Google tool helping webmasters to analyze their search performance.
-In this article, we explain how to set up the Google Search Console, and how to use it to analyze your search performance.
+Google Search Console is a free tool that helps SEOs and website editors to analyze their search performance.
+This article explains how to set up a Google Search Console account, and then use it to analyze and improve your search performance.

-With the Google Search Console, webmasters and SEOs have a practical tool at their disposal to monitor and analyze the vital website KPIs:
+With the Google Search Console (GSC), webmasters and SEOs have a practical tool at their disposal to monitor and analyze the vital website KPIs:

 You can set up "Properties" in the Google Search Console.
 They can be: